skeeto/skeeto.github.com/_posts/2016-12-27-Elfeed-Domain-Specific-Language-Compilation.markdown

 To get a particular piece of information, Elfeed looks in a number of different places within the feed, starting with the preferred source and stopping when the information is found.
-For example, to find the date of an entry, Elfeed first searches for elements in this order:
+For example, to find the date of an Atom entry, Elfeed first searches for elements in this
+order:

 1. `<published>`
 2. `<updated>`